 - optional toppings: guacamole, diced tomato, Pico de Gallo, cilantro, green onions or plain Greek yogurt/sour cream.

 - Cut the bell peppers in half and scoop out the seeds and white part.
 Spray a deep baking dish with cooking spray.

-- In a non-stick pan over medium heat saute the onion in the olive oil until it start to turn tender.
+- In a non-stick pan over medium heat sauté the onion in the olive oil until it starts to turn tender.
 Season with salt and pepper.
 Add the garlic and stir for 30 seconds until fragrant.